-The examples in this chapter were executed on a 7.500- H130-K with the operating system version BS2000/OSD V4.0.
+The examples in this chapter were executed on a specific BS2000 system.
 A test run on some other machine may differ marginally from the descriptions here, depending on the installed operating system and the other system components.

-11.1 Sample C application in BS2000
+9.1 Sample C application in BS2000